-Certain partnerships that do not actively conduct a business can choose to be completely or partially excluded from being treated as partnerships for federal income tax purposes if all the partners agree and the partners can compute their own taxable income without computing the partnership's taxable income.
-However, the partners are not exempt from the rule that limits a partner's distributive share of partnership loss.
-Nor are they exempt from the requirement of a business purpose for adopting a tax year for the partnership that differs from its required tax year, discussed later.
+Certain partnerships that do not actively conduct a business can choose to be completely or partially excluded from being treated as partnerships for federal income tax purposes.
+All the partners must agree to make the choice, and the partners must be able to compute their own taxable income without computing the partnership's income.
+However, the partners are not exempt from the rule that limits a partner's distributive share of partnership loss to the adjusted basis of the partner's partnership interest.
+Nor are they exempt from the requirement of a business purpose for adopting a tax year for the partnership that differs from its required tax year, discussed under Tax Year, later.

 Investing partnership.
-An investing partnership can be excluded if the participants in the joint purchase, retention, sale, or exchange of investment property:
+An investing partnership can be excluded if the participants in the joint purchase, retention, sale, or exchange of investment property meet all of the following requirements.

-- 1) Own the property as co-owners, - Reserve the right separately to take or dispose of their shares of any property acquired or retained, and - Do not actively conduct business or irrevocably authorize some person acting in a representative capacity to purchase, sell, or exchange the investment property.
+- They own the property as co-owners. - They reserve the right separately to take or dispose of their shares of any property acquired or retained. - They do not actively conduct business or irrevocably authorize some person acting in a representative capacity to purchase, sell, or exchange the investment property.
 Each separate participant can delegate authority to purchase, sell, or exchange his or her share of the investment property for the time being for his or her account, but not for a period of more than a year.

 Operating agreement partnership.
-An operating agreement partnership group can be excluded if the participants in the joint production, extraction, or use of property:
+An operating agreement partnership group can be excluded if the participants in the joint production, extraction, or use of property meet the following requirements.

-1) Own the property as co-owners, either in fee or under lease or other form of contract granting exclusive operating rights,

-- Reserve the right separately to take in kind or dispose of their shares of any property produced, extracted, or used, and - 3) Do not jointly sell services or the property produced or extracted.
+- They own the property as co-owners, either in fee or under lease or other form of contract granting exclusive operating rights. - They reserve the right separately to take in kind or dispose of their shares of any property produced, extracted, or used. - They do not jointly sell services or the property produced or extracted.
 Each separate participant can delegate authority to sell his or her share of the property produced or extracted for the time being for his or her account, but not for a period of time in excess of the minimum needs of the industry, and in no event for more than one year.

-However, this does not apply to an unincorporated organization one of whose principal purposes is cycling, manufacturing, or processing for persons who are not members of the organization.
+However, this exclusion does not apply to an unincorporated organization one of whose principal purposes is cycling, manufacturing, or processing for persons who are not members of the organization.

 Electing the exclusion.
 An eligible organization that wishes to be excluded from the partnership rules must make the election not later than the time for filing the partnership return for the first tax year for which exclusion is desired.
-See section 1.761-2(b) of the Income Tax Regulations for the procedures to follow.
+This filing date includes any extension of time.
+See section 1.761-2(b) of the regulations for the procedures to follow.